bayes343/tsbase/tsbase-library/src/README.md

 My goal with this project is to build out a more pure TypeScript framework.
 Not a frontend framework, but a set of base class libraries that can be taken with you regardless of what *presentation* technology (Angular, React, etc.) is used.

-This project is very heavily influenced by the .Net framework; that is intentional, though the specifics of implementation and general design will diverge as needed.
+This project is very heavily influenced by the .Net framework; in many cases that is intentional.
+These APIs in particular have their public interfaces modeled very closely after their .Net Framework equivalents:
+- Enumerable\<T> (IEnumerable\<T>)
+- List\<T>
+- HttpClient

+All glory to Microsoft for developing such awesome interfaces.

+---

 ## Available APIs
 ### Enumerable

+Provides a generic interface for interacting with and querying a collection of things.

    ```ts
    abstract class Enumerable<T>